 SOUP, RIBOLLITA, black cabbage, bean & bread soup

 We enjoyed this one three times in our first week on a trip to Tuscany in the Fall 2011.
-It’s an Italian tradition in the Fall we learn.
+It’s an Italian tradition in the Fall, we learned.
 As the story goes Tuscan people are frugal and never waste food.
 Once in earlier times after the first frost and the cabbage in the fields turned black, the people decided to eat the frozen cabbage anyway and they liked its sweeter flavor and thought it even more tender.
 Now they use black kale, a delicious Italian variety that we have seen here only occasionally at farmers’ markets.
 Regular kale makes a good substitute.
 And traditionally it is finished with the first press of the new crop of olive oil, Olio Nuovo.
+In our area the new crop oils are in November so we will use our most grassy flavored oil.

-1 pound dried white beans that are soaked (in brine) in 1 gallon water with 3 tablespoons salt for 8 to 24 hours **
+1 pound dried white beans that were soaked in brine in 1 gallon water with 3 tablespoons salt for 8 to 24 hours **

 - 4-6 ounces pancetta or natural bacon